Other Cool Programmes

 - Born To Move – A Les Mills programme and requires deliverers to be trained up so a few more hurdles, but a good one for your keen bean PE teachers to look into.

-- Dr Cam – Keep an eye on this guy.
-He’s a world leader in the application of genetics and epigenetics, has a programme for parents to use with their children and regardless makes for a fascinating presenter for schools, parents and teachers.
+- Dr Cam – Leader in the application of genetics and epigenetics, has a programme for parents to use with their children.
+Dr Cam is a highly engaging presenter for schools, parents and teachers.